FORTH-ModelBasedTracker/MocapNET/README.md

 The converter utility receives an input video stream and creates an output directory with all image frames and the CSV file with 2D joint estimations.

+After going to the root directory of the project
 ```
 python3 src/python/mediapipe/mediapipeHolistic2CSV.py --from shuffle.webm -o tester
 ```